 Dr Troy Sternberg, SoGE

-Fuller details of our current range of electives are contained in our elective handbook.
+Fuller details of our current range of electives are available from the Course Director.

 Please note: The actual course content may vary from the information provided online and should therefore be taken to be indicative rather than tightly prescriptive.